Scott Carson, President

 Steve Weyher is an Army veteran, having served in Vietnam.
 He’s been a veterans advocate for more than four decades.
 He’s owned his own catering company in Branson, MO for many years and brings a businessman’s perspective to DVNF’s board.
 He is a past president of the AUSA, Fort Sill Chapter, and also created a yearly celebration honoring veterans and their families in Branson.

-Captain Street was commissioned as a Captain in the U.S. Army Medical Corps in 2012.
+MAJ Street was commissioned as a Captain in the U.S. Army Medical Corps in 2012.
 He received his Doctor of Osteopathic Medicine from the Via College of Osteopathic Medicine in 2012.
-He is currently a resident physician in Physical Medicine and Rehabilitation at the Walter Reed National Military Medical Center.
-Captain Street’s military awards include the Army Commendation Medal, National Defense Service Medal, Global War on Terrorism Medal, Army Service Ribbon, and Overseas Service Ribbon.
+He has served as a Flight Surgeon with the 12th Combat Aviation Brigade, in Ansbach, Germany and completed his residency in Physical Medicine and Rehabilitation at Walter Reed National Military Medical Center.
+He is currently completing a Sports Medicine fellowship at Emory University.
+MAJ Street’s military awards include the Army Commendation Medal, National Defense Service Medal, Global War on Terrorism Medal, Army Service Ribbon, Joint Service Achievement Medal and Overseas Service Ribbon

 Greg is a veteran of both the United States Navy (Chief Petty Officer Coastal/Riverine Warfare) and Connecticut Army National Guard (Staff Sergeant 242nd Combat Engineers).
 Greg had many duties over his 22-year military career, but he is most proud of serving as the Operations Officer of Inshore Boat Unit Two Two, where he was also Patrol Leader and Chief weapons instructor.
 He currently serves as a member of Connecticut’s 3rd Congressional District, Veterans Affairs Committee.
 For more than 25 years Greg has been a volunteer working to ensure that the needs of disabled veterans and our wounded warriors are not forgotten.
 For these efforts and others, in 2015 the Governor of Connecticut recognized Greg as the 115th member of the State of Connecticut Veterans Hall of Fame.